Which organelle is responsible for synthesizing proteins and lipids?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The organelle responsible for synthesizing proteins and lipids is the endoplasmic reticulum (ER).
-This organelle comes in two forms: rough ER and smooth ER.
-The rough ER is studded with ribosomes on its cytoplasmic surface, which is where protein synthesis occurs.
-The ribosomes translate mRNA into polypeptide chains, which then enter the rough ER for folding and modification.
+The Endoplasmic Reticulum (ER) is indeed the organelle responsible for synthesizing proteins and lipids.
+It has two forms: rough ER and smooth ER.
+The rough ER is studded with ribosomes on its cytoplasmic surface, making it the site for protein synthesis.
+These ribosomes translate messenger RNA (mRNA) into polypeptide chains, which then enter the rough ER lumen for modification and folding.

 Subscribe